AgentFabulous/PotatoCenter/README.md

 A brand new OTA app written in Flutter for updating Android.
 Written with [ POSP](https://potatoproject.co/) in mind, it works with the [android_flutter_updater](https://github.com/AgentFabulous/android_flutter_updater) plugin to interact with native components of Android such as [UpdateEngine](https://android.googlesource.com/platform/frameworks/base/+/master/core/java/android/os/UpdateEngine.java) to serve a hassle free update experience.

+## Deprecated
+The project has moved to the [PotatoProject](https://github.com/PotatoProject) organization.
+You can find the maintained repository [here](https://github.com/PotatoProject/PotatoCenter).

 ## Setting up
 - Open the project in Android Studio.
 - Add your project's framework.jar to android/libs